Attempts to overturn the 2020 United States presidential election

-After Joe Biden won the 2020 United States presidential election, then-incumbent Donald Trump pursued an unprecedented effort to overturn the election, with support and assistance from his campaign, proxies, political allies, and many of his supporters.
-These efforts culminated in the January 6, 2021 United States Capitol attack by Trump supporters, which was widely described as an attempted coup d'état.
-One week later, Trump was impeached for incitement of insurrection but was acquitted by the Republican-controlled Senate.
-In June 2022, the House Select Committee on the January 6 Attack said it has enough evidence to recommend that the U.S. Department of Justice indict Trump.

-Trump and his allies used the "big lie" propaganda technique to promote numerous false claims and conspiracy theories asserting that the election was stolen by means of rigged voting machines, electoral fraud and an international communist conspiracy.
-Trump pressed Justice Department leaders to challenge the election results and publicly state the election was corrupt.
-However, the U.S. attorney general, the director of National Intelligence, and the director of the Cybersecurity and Infrastructure Security Agencyas well as some Trump campaign staffdismissed these claims.
-State and federal judges, election officials, and state governors also decided the claims were baseless.
+After Democratic nominee Joe Biden won the 2020 United States presidential election, Republican nominee and then-incumbent president Donald Trump pursued an unprecedented effort to overturn the election, with support from his campaign, proxies, political allies, and many of his supporters.
+These efforts culminated in the January 6 Capitol attack, described by multiple sources as a self-coup d'état attempt.
+Trump and his allies used the "big lie" propaganda technique to promote false claims and conspiracy theories asserting that the election was stolen by means of rigged voting machines, electoral fraud and an international conspiracy.
+Trump pressed Department of Justice leaders to challenge the results and publicly state the election was corrupt.
+The attorney general, director of national intelligence, and director of the cybersecurity and infrastructure security agency state and federal judges, election officials, and state governors dismissed these claims.

-A small group of Trump loyalists, including Trump's chief of staff, Mark Meadows, his personal lawyer Rudy Giuliani, and several Republican lawmakers from the House Freedom Caucus, attempted to keep Trump in power.
-At the state level, their tactics targeted state legislatures with the intent of changing the results or delaying the electoral vote certification at the Capitol.
-At the national level, they promoted the idea that Vice President Mike Pence could refuse to certify the election results on January 6, 2021.
-Consequently, hundreds of elected Republicans, including members of Congress and governors, initially refused to acknowledge Biden's victory, though a minority of them later changed their positions.

-Trump's legal team sought a path to bring a case before the Supreme Court, but none of the 63 lawsuits they filed were successful.
-They especially pinned their hopes on Texas v.
-Pennsylvania, but on December 11, 2020, the Supreme Court declined to hear that case.
-After the failure of Texas, Trump reportedly considered military intervention, seizing voting machines and another appeal to the Supreme Court.
+Trump loyalists attempted to keep him in power; at the state level, they targeted legislatures with the intent of changing the results or delaying electoral vote certification at the Capitol; nationally, they promoted the idea Vice President Mike Pence could refuse to certify the results on January 6, 2021.
+Pence repeatedly stated the Vice President has no such authority and verified Biden and Harris as the winners.
+Hundreds of other elected Republicans refused to acknowledge Biden's victory, though a growing number acknowledged it over time.
+Trump's legal team sought to bring a case before the Supreme Court, but none of the 63 lawsuits they filed were successful.
+They pinned their hopes on Texas v.
+Pennsylvania, but on December 11, 2020, the Supreme Court declined to hear the case.
+Afterward, Trump considered ways to remain in power, including military intervention, seizing voting machines, and another appeal to the Supreme Court.